tensorflow/tfx-addons/tfx_addons/copy_example_gen/README.md

 **Project name:** CopyExampleGen component

 ## Project Description
 CopyExampleGen will allow the user to copy pre-existing TFRecords and ingest it into the pipeline as examples, ultimately skipping the process of shuffling and running the Beam job that is in the standard component, ExampleGen.
 This process will require a dict input with split names as keys and their respective URIs as the value from the user.
 Following suit, the component will set the artifact’s properties, generate output dict, and register contexts and execution for downstream components to use.
-Lastly, TFRecord file(s) in uri must resemble same `.gz` file format as the output of ExampleGen component.
+Lastly, TFRecord file(s) in URI must resemble same `.gz` file format as the output of ExampleGen component.

 Example of pipeline component definition:
 ```python